heinrich-ulbricht/partial-keepass-database-export/README.md

 # Partial KeePass Database Export
-Export tagged entries to a new password database.
+Export tagged entries to a new password database every time you save.
 The new database can use a different password.

 # What does it do?
 Every time you save your database a new database will be created and passwords with certain tags will be copied over (in KeePass you can mark any password entry with tags).